Law student receives Moyer Fellowship

 Every day in the Pettit College of Law, this law student from Meeker, Colo., is soaking up knowledge and taking advantage of every opportunity for growth that comes his way.
-And, he adds, he’s learning from some of the most intelligent people he’s ever met.
+Recently, he received an incredible opportunity for summer 2023–a Moyer Fellowship.

 Logan chose ONU Law because of scholarship support and the fact that the University allowed him to use his last year of eligibility to play on the Polar Bear football team.
 Before law school, he obtained a sports management degree from Nebraska Wesleyan University.

-At ONU, Logan is involved in the ONU Law Review and the ONU Sports Law Society, where he spearheaded bringing the first sports law speaker to campus.
+At ONU, he’s involved in the ONU Law Review and the ONU Sports Law Society, where he spearheaded bringing the first sports law speaker to campus.
 Last summer, he also interned for the Alternate Defense Council in Colorado, helping defense attorneys with criminal defense cases from beginning to end.

 The support he’s received from his family, ONU scholarships, and opportunities like the Moyer Fellowship, have only fueled his passion for the law.

 “I cannot wait to use my services to help give back to not only my family, but everyone who has helped me get to where I am today.”